 Their elegant appearance blends well with modern furnishings.
 They are versatile and can be placed on a shallow shelf up against the wall.
 This improves its bass response and makes them sound even better.
 Most of all, one can sit pretty much anywhere and the sound won’t change significantly.

-The Definitive Technology Demand D11 are well worth their asking price.
+The Definitive Technology Demand D11 is well worth its asking price.
 Highly recommended.

 Rosson Audio Design – RAD-0